 Introduction to Entrepreneurship provides an overview of what it means to be an entrepreneur.
 Students will learn about starting and operating a business, marketing products and services, and how to find resources to help in the development of a new venture.
-This course is ideal for students interested in starting their own art gallery, salon, restaurant, etc.
+This course is ideal for students interested in starting their own art gallery, salon, restaurant or business of any kind.